Open and closed lakes: Conversion between an open and a closed lake

-If the amount of water entering a closed lake is increased beyond a certain level - for most closed lakes far more than would normally enter the lake - it is possible that the water level in the lake would rise so much that the lake would no longer be capable of absorbing it.
+If the amount of water entering a closed lake is increased beyond a certain level—for most closed lakes, far more than would normally enter the lake—the water level in the lake could rise so much that the lake would no longer be capable of containing it.
 This is rare but known conclusively in the case of Lake Corangamite in southern Victoria, when a succession of wet years during the 1950s caused the level of the lake to rise so much that it almost overflowed.
-There is a great deal of evidence that Lake Corangamite was an open lake prior to the end of the Little Ice Age - some evidence says it was an open lake for much of the Holocene due to a wetter climate.
+There is a great deal of evidence that Lake Corangamite was an open lake prior to the end of the Little Ice Age—some evidence suggests it was an open lake for much of the Holocene due to a wetter climate.

-It is also possible that the inflow into an open lake could decrease so much that any outflow would dry the lake up completely — that is, the open lake would become a closed lake.
-The only lake that is currently an open lake for which there is any evidence of a closed lake existing in the same location in the past is Lake Malawi in Africa.
-It is known that in very dry periods, outflow from the Shire River — Lake Malawi's only outlet — can drop precipitously, and it is strongly believed that during past dry periods outflow from Lake Malawi has ceased entirely and salt has accumulated in the lake, especially during the Last Glacial Maximum and other similarly dry periods.
+The inflow into an open lake could decrease so much that any outflow would dry the lake up completely; that is, the open lake would become a closed lake.
+The only currently open lake for which there is any evidence of a closed lake previously existing in the same location is Lake Malawi in Africa.
+In very dry periods, outflow from the Shire River—Lake Malawi's only outlet—can drop precipitously, and it is strongly believed that during past dry periods, outflow from Lake Malawi has ceased entirely and salt has accumulated, especially during the Last Glacial Maximum and other similarly dry periods.